vAndrewKarma/ConceptToCar/README.md

 For communication between services, **RabbitMQ** will be used as a message broker for pub/sub and work queue patterns.
 RabbitMQ is a reliable, scalable, and widely used message broker that facilitates communication between distributed systems.

+## Library

+We've developed a shared library named `@karma-packages/conceptocar-common`, which is deployed to npm.
+This library contains common functions and utilities that are used across various services in the ConceptToCar project.
+By centralizing these functions, we ensure consistency and reduce code duplication.

+### How it Works:

+The `@karma-packages/conceptocar-common` library includes a variety of helper functions, middleware, and configurations that facilitate the development and maintenance of our microservices.

 ### How it Works:

 1. **Publisher-Subscriber Model**: